Book Online 24/7

 4) Kissing - Avoid kissing for a couple weeks to keep bacteria off your lips and prevent infection.

 5) Makeup - Do not use lip makeup of at least 2 weeks.
-This is because of the bacteria in makeup can increase the risk of infection.
+This is because the bacteria in makeup can increase the risk of infection.

 What problems might occur?